About Yoga

 Expect frustrations.

-Keep with it and be patient with yourself and with the practice.
+Keep with it!
+Be patient with yourself and with the practice.

 It takes time to create new habits.